 The study shows that 3/4s of the communities understand that they can be easily affected bydisease due to inadequate sanitation, poverty and malnutrition.
 They only have access toinformation on health through the mass media and from meetings in the villages.
 Every familyalways sends a family member to attend the meetings in the villages.
 However, financial barriersprevent them from attending the meetings regularly.

+Mr. Prum Rithy, HIB Project Officer, however, said: “It is difficult to teach the families of childrenwith disabilities to have access to health services when the diseases are not clearly identified”.
 Also, it is hard to strengthen the referral system, for the experts on hearing and seeing difficultyare under-staffed.
 “The communication between the national level and the provincial level andbetween the operational districts is still a major concern.
 In addition to this, discrimination of thechildren with disabilities in the rural community continues to happen.

 Responding to these said concerns, HIB will work closely with the relevant stakeholders anddisability organizations and the Maternal and Child Health Program to design the program tomeet them.
 It was said a committee to strengthen and promote awareness raising is to beestablished and the network’s meeting should be regularly conducted.
 “HIB will work closely withthe existing institutions of the Ministry of Health and the Ministry of Education to disseminate theconcerned information”, Mr. Prum Rith added.